DA: Cute, Thirsty Cobra

 7. SOMEONE IS KILLING ANIMALS IN MANITOBA AND TAKING THEIR EARS Okay that’s creepy.

 8. EVERY ONCE IN A BLUE MOON A SNAKE REALLY DOES EAT SOMEONE This link is for the 900 zillion texts, e-mails and messages I’ve received in the past few days about the reticulated python that ate an Indonesian farmer.
 Yes, for the record, it should be legal to keep retics as pets, although they have specialized requirements and it would be reasonable to require a license.
 And no, I don’t have one and I’m not getting one.
+I’m a colubrid guy.
 Anyway here’s a cute, thirsty king cobra to make everything better.